mokjunneng/WhatTilesMr.Wolf/README.md

 **Software Test** <br />
 Details of the software testing can be found in the testCases.cs script of our project.
 The following are test cases done by software testing:
 1)  gameobject generation
 2)  random tile generation
 3)  correct wolf timing
+4)  player movements with powerups

 ## Work in progress
 **Game**<br />